nuxeo/nuxeo/pack/README.txt

 The zipped nuxeo.ear will be put inside target/nuxeo.ear

-To customize the nuxeo.ear zip just provide a properties files with custom settings.
+To customize the nuxeo.ear zip just provide a properties file with custom settings.
-See defualt.properties for the default property values.
+See default.properties.
 You can override any property specified in the default file.
 The most important properties are:
 NX_DISTRIBUTION - the complete artifact name for the target distribution to use nuxeo.config.dir - the location where Nuxeo config directory will reside on production server